-31. The sequence of attractive long-range and expansive 'rural' views from SH6, parts of church Road and Shortcut Road across the PA to the northern end of the Pisa Range and across to the Grandview Range.
+- 30. The sequence of attractive long-range and expansive rural views from SH6, parts of Church Road and Shortcut Road across the PA to the northern end of the Pisa Range and across to the Grandview Range.
 In views east from Church Road, the established rural industry area contributes to the outlook.
-The cropping and pastoral land of the PA contributes a strong 'working farm' rural character, with most built development displaying a distinctly working rural character or obscured by vegetation.
-The appearance of an almost continuous patterning of rural landuse across the PA and beyond to the north and west reinforces the coherence of the underlying river terrace landforms.
-The openness of the rural landscape to the east of the highway confers a memorable sense of a 'big sky' landscape.
+The cropping and pastoral land of the majority of the PA contributes a strong 'working farm' rural character, with most built development displaying a distinctly working rural character or obscured by vegetation.
+The appearance of an almost continuous patterning of rural land-use across the PA and beyond to the north and west reinforces the coherence of the underlying river terrace landforms.
+The openness of the rural landscape to the east of the highway confers a memorable sense of a 'big sky' landscape. - 31.
+The expansive very long-range, predominantly rural views from the elevated urban areas of Luggate to the southeast, in which the PA forms part of the broad sweep of the Upper Clutha Basin rural plains, framed by a continuous circle of dramatic mountains (ONL).
+The large scale buildings associated with the established rural industry east of Church Road also contributes to the character of these views.